-In exchange for 5 hours/week and $95/week tuition, accepted Waterfarm volunteers receive training in permaculture farm operations, tent accommodations throughout one’s stay, complimentary electricity + WiFi access, shared kitchen + bathroom access, staple food items (organic coffee, organic coconut oil, apple cider vinegar, hawaiian sea salt, farm-harvested honey), and access to organic farm-harvested greens, produce + teas as available, based on our farm-harvesting practices.
+In exchange for 5 hours/week and $95/week tuition, accepted Waterfarm volunteers receive training in permaculture farm operations, tent accommodations throughout one’s stay, complimentary electricity + WiFi access, private kitchen + shared bathroom access, staple food items (organic coffee, organic coconut oil, apple cider vinegar, hawaiian sea salt, farm-harvested honey), and access to organic farm-harvested greens, produce + teas as available, based on our farm-harvesting practices.

 Preference is given to candidates with previous permaculture and/or farm experience + education.
 We are looking for hard-working, kind, compassionate communicators + adventurers who wish to deepen their Hawaii experience with an authentic, farm-based community + service oriented stay.